bonitoo-io/influxdb-lego/README.md

 It will take several seconds to start the IotCenter.

-Note that the Iot Center requires following free ports that are not bind:
+Note that the IoT Center requires the following free ports that do not bind:

 - **1883** (mqtt broker)
 - **8086** (influxdb 2.0 OSS)
 - **5000**, 3000 nodejs server and UI app

+### Lego Boost registration

 The next step is to register your Lego Boost robot into IotCenter.
 Open the IoT Center UI on <http://localhost:5000/devices> and click **Register** to add a new device.
 Enter `lego_boost` as a device id and